ryantd42/NY-Legislative-Git/2023/S2099C-2023/bill.md

  Introduced  by Sens.
-HARCKHAM, COONEY -- read twice and ordered printed, and when printed to be committed to the Committee  on  Alcoholism  and Substance  Abuse  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee
+HARCKHAM, COONEY -- read twice and ordered printed, and when printed to be committed to the Committee  on  Alcoholism  and Substance  Abuse  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to  said  committee  --  reported favorably  from  said  committee  and  committed  to  the Committee on Finance -- committee discharged, bill amended,  ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to  amend  the  public  health  law,  in  relation  to enacting "Matthew's law"

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Short  title.
 This act shall be known and may be cited as "Matthew's law".
   § 2.
 The public health law is amended by adding a new  section  3309-c to read as follows:
   § 3309-C. DISPENSING  OF  DRUG ADULTERANT TESTING SUPPLIES.
 1. AS USED IN THIS SECTION:
-  (A)  "DRUG ADULTERANT TESTING SUPPLIES" MEANS ANY DRUG TESTING PRODUCT THAT IS USED TO DETERMINE WHETHER A CONTROLLED SUBSTANCE CONTAINS FENTA- NYL OR A FENTANYL ANALOG.
+  (A) "DRUG ADULTERANT TESTING SUPPLIES" MEANS ANY DRUG TESTING  PRODUCT THAT IS USED TO DETERMINE WHETHER A CONTROLLED SUBSTANCE CONTAINS FENTA- NYL, A FENTANYL ANALOG, OR XYLAZINE.
   (B)  "HEALTH CARE PROFESSIONAL" MEANS A PERSON LICENSED, REGISTERED OR AUTHORIZED PURSUANT TO TITLE EIGHT OF THE  EDUCATION  LAW  TO  PRESCRIBE PRESCRIPTION DRUGS.
   (C)  "PHARMACIST"  MEANS  A  PERSON LICENSED OR AUTHORIZED TO PRACTICE PHARMACY PURSUANT TO ARTICLE ONE HUNDRED THIRTY-SEVEN OF  THE  EDUCATION LAW.
   2. A HEALTH CARE PROFESSIONAL OR PHARMACIST IS AUTHORIZED TO DISPENSE DRUG ADULTERANT TESTING SUPPLIES TO  ANY  PERSON.
-ANY  DRUG  ADULTERANT TESTING  SUPPLIES  DISPENSED  UNDER  THIS  SECTION  SHALL BE STORED AT A LICENSED PHARMACY, HOSPITAL, CLINIC, OR OTHER HEALTH CARE FACILITY OR AT THE MEDICAL OFFICE OF A HEALTH CARE PROFESSIONAL AND IN  A  MANNER  THAT LIMITS  ACCESS  TO  THE  DRUG ADULTERANT TESTING SUPPLIES TO HEALTH CARE PROFESSIONALS OR PHARMACISTS EMPLOYED AT THE PHARMACY, HOSPITAL, CLINIC, OR OTHER HEALTH CARE FACILITY OR MEDICAL OFFICE AND ANY  PERSONS  DESIG-
+ANY  DRUG  ADULTERANT TESTING  SUPPLIES  DISPENSED  UNDER  THIS  SECTION  SHALL BE STORED AT A LICENSED PHARMACY, HOSPITAL, CLINIC, OR OTHER HEALTH CARE FACILITY OR AT THE MEDICAL OFFICE OF A HEALTH CARE PROFESSIONAL AND IN  A  MANNER  THAT

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01425-03-3
+  LBD01425-05-3
- S. 2099--A  2
+ S. 2099--B  2

- NATED  BY  THE  HEALTH  CARE PROFESSIONAL OR PHARMACIST.
+ LIMITS  ACCESS  TO  THE  DRUG ADULTERANT TESTING SUPPLIES TO HEALTH CARE PROFESSIONALS OR PHARMACISTS EMPLOYED AT THE PHARMACY, HOSPITAL, CLINIC, OR OTHER HEALTH CARE FACILITY OR MEDICAL OFFICE AND ANY  PERSONS  DESIG- NATED  BY  THE  HEALTH  CARE PROFESSIONAL OR PHARMACIST.
 DRUG ADULTERANT TESTING SUPPLIES DISPENSED AT A RETAIL STORE CONTAINING A PHARMACY UNDER THIS SECTION SHALL BE DISPENSED ONLY FROM THE PHARMACY DEPARTMENT OF THE RETAIL STORE.
 NO QUANTITY OF DRUG ADULTERANT  TESTING  SUPPLIES  GREATER THAN  NECESSARY  TO  CONDUCT  FIVE  ASSAYS  OF  SUBSTANCES  SUSPECTED OF CONTAINING ADULTERANTS SHALL BE DISPENSED IN ANY SINGLE TRANSACTION.
   3. THE COMMISSIONER SHALL PROMULGATE ALL RULES AND REGULATIONS  NECES- SARY FOR THE IMPLEMENTATION OF THIS SECTION.
   §  3.
 This  act shall take effect on the thirtieth day after it shall have become a law.
 Effective immediately, the addition, amendment and/or repeal of any rule or regulation necessary  for  the  implementation  of this  act  on its effective date are authorized to be made and completed on or before such effective date.